tedneward/Azgaarnoth/Classes/Wizard/Bloodmancer.md

 # Arcane Tradition: Bloodmancer
-*"My blood courses with arcane power; your blood will simply spill from your body."*

 Blood mages learn to heighten their spellcraft by uniting the power of blood and arcane might.
-Blood is life, though wizards that travel this path of magic view the sanguine fluid flowing through their veins as a wellspring of arcane power.
+Blood is life, and wizards that travel this path of magic view the sanguine fluid flowing through their veins--and others' veins--as a wellspring of arcane power.

-Blood mages often forgo tradition, seeing it as a hindrance toward obtaining knowledge rather than a foundation.
-Since very few understand their motives and lack of regard for proven arcane conventions, many believe they are free spirits.

-This is often a misperception.
-Blood mages may not confine themselves to the laborious task of scribing spells, but will instead focus that energy into a structured dance and exercise.
-This deliberate movement of the body increases the flow of blood and intertwines its power with the Weave.
+Because of the historical proclivities of bloodmancers, blood magic is a dark secret, and shunned by polite society.
+Open practitioners of blood magic are openly disliked or hated (at best), jailed, or immediately hunted and killed.
+Those who practice it must usually do so in secret, and take apprentices for one of two reasons: to pass on the knowledge to the next generation, or to have a ready supply of blood.

 ```
 name = 'Bloodmancer'
 description = "***Arcane Tradition: Bloodmancer.*** Blood mages learn to heighten their spellcraft by uniting the power of blood and arcane might.
-Blood is life, though wizards that travel this path of magic view the sanguine fluid flowing through their veins as a wellspring of arcane power."
+Blood is life, and wizards that travel this path of magic view the sanguine fluid flowing through their veins--and others' veins--as a wellspring of arcane power."
 ```

-## A Tale of Two Traditions
-For a time, in the ancient days, the art of using the blood as power was threatened with extinction.
-Vigorous prosecution by various arcane and divine organizations had reduced those who practiced its skills down to a mere handful.
-As a result, instruction suffered; students were forced to improvise and learn on their own, rather than build upon what those before them had studied.

-Over time, the traditions of the bloodmancer varied and broke away from the ancient ways, and although the ancient ways eventually reasserted themselves centuries later, by that time already a new tradition had been born, colloquially called the ["neobloodmancer"](./NeoBloodmancer.md).
-Those that learn the original path are referred more simply as "bloodmancers".

 ## Blood Savant
 *2nd-level Bloodmancer feature*